ffloof/Animal-Royale-Data/README.md

 ## Introduction

 I wanted to study player behavior in a battle royale style game that pits many players against each other and tries to see who will be the last survivor among them.
 I wrote a program that automatically joined games and watched them recording player data.
 After running it for the past few weeks I amassed a considerable amount of data from over 500+ games.

 <img src="./docs/densitymapcrop.png" width="400" height="400"/> <img src="./docs/gamemap.png" width="400" height="400"/>

 ## Data Collection

-Data collection was handled by two programs, one that collected the data by reading values straight from the games memory, while the other would automatically join games and avoid getting kicked for inactivity while trying to have a minimal impact on the other players.
+Data collection was handled by two programs, one that collected the data by reading values straight from the games memory, while the other would automatically join games and avoid getting kicked for inactivity while trying to have minimal impact on the other players.
 Each game's data gets stored into a json file which has the following fields.

 ```javascript
 "version": uint, //version field was added in v2